paulmusquaro/StreamlitImageClassifier/README.md

 - **Error loading models**: Ensure the model files exist in the `models/` directory and match the filenames in `main.py`.
 - **TensorFlow compatibility issues**: Verify that the TensorFlow version in `requirements.txt` is compatible with your Python environment.

+---

+## Deployed Version

+You can explore the live version of the app at the following link: [App Link](https://appimageclassifier-jx8zicdtj2rmeprkwhj4tf.streamlit.app/)

+This app demonstrates real-time image classification functionality.
+To use, simply upload an image and get the classification result.